sagemath/trac_to_gh/Issue 5188.md

 # Issue 5188: squaring some factorizations has a bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5188

 Original creator: was